-A woman in her mid 40’s with a partial cleft of her left ear and drooping of both earlobes.
-She is shown before and again, 3 months after a bilateral earlobe lift/repair and just after repiercing in the office.
-With an earlobe lift, a wedge is marked by swinging the earlobe back and forth past an imaginary point to precisely mark a wedge of excess earlobe.
+A woman in her early 40’s with a partial cleft of her right ear as well as drooping of both earlobes.
+She is shown before and again, 3 months after bilateral earlobe lift/repair.
+With an earlobe lift, a wedge is marked by swinging the earlobe back and forth past an imaginary central point to precisely measure the amount of excess earlobe.
 Scars typically become thicker and redder for 6 weeks and then start to soften and fade over the next 2 years.
 At 3 months the earlobes are typically soft enough to be re-pierced in the office.

-A 16 year old woman with a partial cleft of her left ear, which she has had for many years.
+A woman in her early 50’s with a partial cleft of her left ear, which she has had for many years.
 This prevents her from wearing earrings because “they hang funny”.
-She does have a history of sleeping with her earrings in at night.
-She is shown before and again, 3 months after repair of her cleft earlobe under local anesthesia in the office.
-Scars typically get thicker and pinker for 6 seeks after surgery and then begin to fade and improve over the next 2 years.
-By 3 months her earlobe is ready to be repierced.
+She does have a history of sleeping with her earrings in, which is the probable cause.
+She is shown before and again, 3 months after repair of her earlobe under local anesthesia in the office.
+Scars typically become redder and thicker for 6 weeks after surgery and then begin to soften and fade over the next 2 years.
+At 3 months, her earlobe is ready to be repierced in the office.